 “If you take a look at labor statistics or employment projections one of the things that is easy to see is that there are far more jobs out there than there are people qualified to do them,” said Susan Wilbert, Curriculum Development Manager for Asher College.

 Second, as stated in the NCWIT report, “the technology the world uses today is being created by a relatively homogenous group of people” and without women, there is a lack of diversity that is critical to “innovation, problem-solving and creativity.”

 Several organizations are working to promote the importance of women in IT.
 One such organization is the Computing Technology Industry Association (CompTIA), a non-profit information technology trade organization dedicated to advancing industry growth through education, research, certification, networking and advocacy.
-CompTIA has launched a campaign, Make Tech Her Story, to help educate and inspire girls and women to enter a career in IT.

 “IT is more important in the business world than it has ever been before,” said Wilbert.
 For a woman today who is looking to enter into a job that would provide them with a life-long career, IT is definitely something to consider.”

 Susan Wilbert’s love affair with information technology began in the 1980’s.
 She was a bookkeeper and office manager for a company that sold computers.
 She discovered she enjoyed working with computers and the next thing she knew she was developing computer training programs for the company.
 She hasn’t looked back since.

 “Information technology is exciting.
 It is ever-changing and always evolving.
 Every time I get to a place where I think I have learned everything there is to learn, I discover A) I was wrong and B) there is a new frontier of excitement and a new opportunity for me to learn all over again.”